ITV/scala-pact/README.md

 ## Setup guide
 The ScalaPact projects are not published libraries (yet).
 For the time being, we recommend that you checkout the project and build using `sbt publish-local` in order to use it as a dependency.
 Alternatively you can compile the JAR and place it manually in the unmanaged lib folder of your project.

+### Core
+The core is used by both the scalatest library and the sbt plugin and at the moment you will need to build it locally using:

+`sbt "+ publish-local"`

 ### ScalaTest Library
 Add the dependency to your build.sbt file like this: